andrewfandrew/dbtng_example/README.md

  #### Tips for form validation
  - Try to restrict values in the schema
- - You can repeat the restriction in by form validation
+ - You can adopt a belt and braces approach by applying the same in the form
- - This can be achieved in the form field and the form submit handler
+ - Form validation is done at the field level and also in the form submit handler
- - At the form layer you have control over messages displayed to the user
+ - Working inside the form layer you have greater control over messages displayed to the user